-Based on experiments that were presented in section 2, it follows some conclusions.
+Based on experiments that have been presented in section 2, it follows some conclusions.

-The charge released by a battery does not depend on the discharge rate if there are rest periods between discharges.
-Its value is always close to C_n .
+The charge released by a battery is higher than usable capacity if there are rest periods between discharges.
+The lower the discharge rate, the nearer to C_n the total amount of charge released.

 As the time interval of the discharges, including rest periods, is longer, the charge released increases.
-For instance, each experiment in section 2.1 lasts about 9 hours and allows about 3 Ah of charge released.
+For instance, experiments in section 2.1 last between 9 and 11 hours and allows between 2.5 and 3 Ah of charge released.

-The charge released is limited due to diffusion rate of electrolyte.
+The charge released is limited due to diffusion rate of the electrolyte.
 If there are rest periods between discharges, the electrolyte has more time do diffuse into the pores, and thus the battery can release more charge.
 In order that this property to be more evident, the rest period has to be started when the battery is near depletion.